embedded analytics

 Start encouraging users to explore and interact with data

 Embedded analytics platforms provide organizations with an efficient way to uncover insights and empower their users to efficiently explore their data.
 With modern-day embedded analytics platforms, selecting the best platform for your organization’s needs is easier than ever before.
 They allow you to embed your interactive analytics content in any application, giving you a unified approach for exploring centuries of data across the entire enterprise.
-After outlining the benefits and best practices of leveraging an embedded analytics platform, such as ThoughtSpot, it is clear that taking advantage of such a product offers myriad advantages that can help fuel decision-making and enable fact-based discussions when presented with any kind of challenge or opportunity.
+After outlining the benefits of leveraging an embedded analytics platform, such as ThoughtSpot, it is clear that taking advantage of such a product offers myriad advantages that can help fuel decision-making and enable fact-based discussions when presented with any kind of challenge or opportunity.
 Take advantage of new technologies by signing up for a ThoughtSpot free trial today and see how easy it is to get started with using the power of embedded analytics.